MokahalA/WalkInClinicsApp/README.md

 # WalkInClinicsApp
-Simple application for organizing walk in clinic services developed using AndroidStudio for SEG2105 at UOttawa
+Simple application for organizing walk in clinic services developed using AndroidStudio

+Fall 2019 for SEG2105 at the University of Ottawa